neelsmith/syntaxexplorer/README.md

 # syntaxexplorer

-Single-page web app for exploring previously computed syntactic analyses such as those created by [`arsgrammatica`](https://github.com/neelsmith/arsgrammatica).
+A javascript library and single-page web app for exploring previously computed syntactic analyses such as those created by [`arsgrammatica`](https://github.com/neelsmith/arsgrammatica).